-OSD 605: Qualitative This course will describe qualitative data analysis methods, particularly data analysis Computer Assisted Qualitative Data Analysis (CAQDA) methods such as QDA Miner Lite and Aquad (which are open source and freeware).
+1. 1 1 1 personalised digital Students will also be able to systematically arrange the libraries (conference library for students and journal articles, books, reports, etc.) topic-wise and according to their based on their research needs. topics OSD 604: Research This course will describe research designs, sampling methods, sample Designs, Samling selections, sample size, methods of data collections and how to design Methods and tools questionnaires.
+OSD 605: Qualitative This course will describe qualitative data analysis methods, particularly data analysis Computer Assisted Qualitative Data Analysis (CAQDA) methods such as , , , , , , , , , , , , , , , , , , , QDA Miner Lite and Aquad (which are open source and freeware).
 Students will also be made aware of other available software for data analysis based on their needs.
-OSD 606: Ouantitative This course will describe quantitative data analysis methods and techniques by which students could use to convert data to numerical forms and subject data analyis them to statistical analysis in order to generate meaningful results.
+OSD 606: Quantitative This course will describe quantitative data analysis methods and techniques data analyis by which students could use to convert data to numerical forms and subject , , , , , , , , , , , , , , , , , , , them to statistical analysis in order to generate meaningful results.
 This lecture will also cover quantitative data analysis methods: Excel, SPSS, STATA OSD 607: Language Academic writers often make simple language mistakes such as skills for academics capitalization or use of wrong tenses and coordinators in their work.
 This module highlights key linguistic areas in which academic writers often makes mistake to help focus in their productions.
 OSD 608: This module is going to describe how research finding are disseminated.
 Dissemination of Dissemination of research findings is a critical part of the research process.
-Research findings Further the module will deal with how to publish a journal article, how to write a text book, Target relevant journal for your paper, how publish in Non-refereed publications, How to upload research findings in web pages, how to publish in other media such as digital repositories, how to become a good discussant
+Research findings Further the module will deal with how to publish a journal article, how to write a text book, Target relevant journal for your paper, how publish in Non-refereed publications, How to upload research findings in web pages, how to publish in other media such as digital repositories, how to become a good discussant L 0